Listening and Experience

 PERCEPTION

 Perception relies on memory to provide the database of prior percepts that are used to perform object recognition.
-Since objects are discriminated in light of prior percepts perception is “re-cognizing” them.
+Since objects are discriminated in light of prior percepts perception is 're-cognizing’ them.

 Perception is happening when you listen to music.
-At a basic level your ears just receive differing amplitudes of sound over time within an acoustic environment.
+At a basic level your ears receive differing amplitudes of sound over time within an acoustic environment.
 These variations between soft and loud sound pressure are spectrally separated in the cochlea, then perceived as tones, as patterns corresponding to notes, chords, or percussive sounds, then as groups of these elements that comprise songs or parts thereof, such as melody or chord progression.
-The vedanas lead to grasping that leads to further listening until you perceive recognizable sounds that you might label as “C” or “G-flat” or “guitar” or “singing” or “snare drum” or “birdsong” or “leaf blower.”
+The vedanas lead to grasping that leads on to further listening until you perceive recognizable sounds that you might label as “C” or “G-flat” or “guitar” or “singing” or “snare drum” or “birdsong” or “leaf blower.”
 If the sounds interest you (pleasant feeling tone) you’ll keep on listening (a volitional action), and the processes continue.
 If not (unpleasant or neutral feeling tone) you move on to something else.
 These are just things that happen, and they may be happening right now.

 Through perception we constantly pick out things and naming them: birdsong, car horn, food processor, speech, the sound of a trumpet.
 Sound objects themselves don’t have names – names are assigned in light of past experience and social convention.
-Musical sound objects themselves don’t “have” notes.
+Musical sound objects themselves don’t ‘have’ notes.
 Notes like ‘C’ or ‘F#’ are conceptual labels we assign to experience.
 Consequently, perception includes an act of conceptualization through labeling.
 This labeling is a basis for the proliferation of thought, a mental process we’ll consider below.

 MENTAL FORMATIONS

-I’ve spent quite some time investigating awareness.
-I initially posited that awareness was higher in the pecking order than other processes like ideation or emotion since it somehow seemed to encompass or perhaps contain them.
-Perhaps awareness even directed experience.
-But by investigating the qualities of awareness – broad or narrow; stable or jittery; clear or muddy – it became clear that awareness itself was a so-called conditioned phenomenon.
-Awareness arises, abides, and fades along with the objects it is aware of like any other aspect of experience, responding to causes or conditions present at that moment.
-This became obvious when I stubbed a toe on a stone step; see example above.
-Awareness was immediately drawn to the attendant sensations of pain, and I was moved from awareness of visual objects (where I was going) to a very sharp and clear awareness of the rather painful body sensation.
-There was no conscious act that moved awareness to the sensation of pain; it just moved.
+I’ve spent quite some time investigating intention.
+I initially posited that intention was higher in the pecking order than other processes like ideation or emotion.
+But intentions arise, abide, and cease like any other aspect of experience, responding to causes or conditions present at that moment.
+This became obvious when I stubbed a toe while climbing a set of stone stairs; see example above.
+Attention was immediately drawn to the attendant sensations of pain, and I was moved from knowing visual objects (where I was going) to a very sharp and clear knowing of a rather painful body sensation.
+There was no conscious act that moved attention to the sensation of pain; it just moved.
+Intention was a causative mental factor in my toe-stubbing example, leading me toward the sensation of pain.
+In that way, intention just happens in response to causes, conditions, and our conditioning.

 CONSCIOUSNESS

 Every moment of experience has an element of knowing.
 Consciousness provides a sense of cohesiveness to experience that would otherwise be just a series of rapidly changing and disconnected percepts.
 For example, when hearing a note of music we can remember what the previous notes sounded like; this is how we discern melody.
 If there had been no knowing of the note’s sensory experience we could not have formed a memory of it, nor could we know what the note might be compared with to discern melody (or a lack thereof).
 We compare against references to ascertain context, and those references must be known.
+(And how are those references formed?
+By experience, upbringing, and culture.)

 Similarly, if right in this moment we attend to our heartbeat we can know that our heart is indeed beating.
-If awareness is moved to something else, then returned to the heartbeat, we know that the heart is (still) beating.
+If attention is moved to something else, then returned to the heartbeat, we know that the heart is (still) beating.
 We know this because of memory, an aspect of knowing and apprehending.
 Conscious knowing contributes to our continuity of experience.

 INTEGRATION